lokonli/slide-domoticz-local/README.md

 First activate 'Allow new devices' in Domoticz.

-Then add the slide-local hardware.
+Then add the slide-local hardware in Domoticz.

 The plugin uses two configuration fields: